 Summer preview!
 June 30 is poet and professor Czeslaw Milosz’s birthday, born in Szetejnie, Lithuania in 1911.
 He maintained “Language is the only homeland,” was fired from his radio position for his leftist views, and received a tip that the Stalinist government was going to arrest him and put him on trial so he fled.
 Continue reading →

 It’s spring in New York and I’m in a flap of a mood having found a stack of papers and books in Columbia’s Butler Library with titles like “The Notebooks of F. Scott Fitzgerald” and “Conversations with F. Scott Fitzgerald”.
 The best of the writings deal with Fitzgerald before Zelda and, in the deep of the season, I like hearing from the man himself about how he held together through transition, time, and matters of the heart.
 Fitzgerald knew something about pain.
 Continue reading →

 So many poems have been falling out of the sky lately and landing on my head/page/lap/grocery list/tire repair receipt– everywhere.
 I love this gift of life and learning, the hard work that goes into it, but also the inevitability.
 The roll of it.
 Honoring this means stopping to get against a solid service to get the line down, and it also means granting permission to do so rather than denigrating my talent with bullshit like “Oh, that’s stupid” or “Who even reads poems anyway?” or “I can’t do this.”

 Answers: “No it’s not.”
 “Everyone, whether they realize it or not.”
 “Yes you can.”
 Good, glad that’s clear now.
 Continue reading →

-…Turn those lemons into a short story complete with a raucous reading by old friends and score provided by hubby-to-be!
+…Turn those lemons into a short story complete with a raucous reading by old friends!
 I wrote this piece for a competition (that I lost), but went on to place it with FIVE:2:ONE and their esteemed audio-centric site.
 How funny to watch a truly terrible professional experience emerge as belly-chuckles art.
 Lemons!
 Lemons, everywhere I say!